Call Us Today

 Anoosh Afifi Comprehensive Dentistry is dedicated to giving you a smile you will love.
 Making patients aware of the importance of oral health is our top priority to ensure healthy teeth and avoid infections such as gum disease.
 Feel free to contact us for more information about our services or to schedule an appointment.
 Call us today!

-For more information on Gum Disease, you can visit the Invisalign website.
+For more information on Gum Disease, arrange an appointment for consultation.

 Schedule a Free Consultation Today